 The 1More Stylish is a reliable performer.
-It manages to look stellar with the unusual O-Hooks, and produces great audio for casual listening.
+It manages to look stellar with the unusual O-Hooks and produces great audio for casual listening.
 Plus, the battery life is also great for the price (although a tad lesser compared to the 30 hours of the Outlier Air).
 However, they lack any IP rating, due to which you may not use them in the gym.

-On the other hand, the Creative Outlier Air's impressive battery life of 30 hours does make it an immediate grab for any true wireless earphones.
-And to add to it, it has excellent sound output backed by high-quality Bluetooth codec which makes these earphones worth every cent.
+On the other hand, the Creative Outlier Air’s impressive battery life of 30 hours does make it an immediate grab for any true wireless earphones.
+And to add to it, it has excellent sound output backed by a high-quality Bluetooth codec which makes these earphones worth every cent.

 Plus, you get features like Mono Mode, which lets you carry on your activities (music and songs) with just one earbud (the other one being in the safe confines of the charging case).
 The best part is, there’s a lot of positive reviews to back up that claim.
 Also, they cost almost $20 less than the Stylish earbuds.

 Last updated on 02 February, 2022

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.